ploomber/projects/mlflow/README.md

 dag.plot()
 ```

 The pipeline gets the iris dataset (`get` task), creates a few features (`sepal`, and `petal` tasks), and joins everything into a single file (`features` task).
-Then we see 8 in parallel (`fit-0` to `fit-7` tasks); they all use the same script as a source but train different models; we log the models to MLflow here.
+Then we see eight tasks in parallel (`fit-0` to `fit-7`); they all use the same script as a source but train different models; we log the models to MLflow here.
 Finally, we have a task (`compare`) that uses MLflow's API to query the runs and prints the best overall experiment.

 Now that we have a high-level idea of what the pipeline is doing, let's look at the `pipeline.yaml`: